-- Development of Freight Transport Options for Sustainability in Indonesia – Dr. Elly Sinaga, Deputy Director General, Research and Development, Ministry of Transportation; Republic of Indonesia Link
+- Development of Freight Transport Options for Sustainability in Indonesia – Dr. Elly Sinaga, Deputy Director General, Research and Development, Ministry of Transportation; Republic of Indonesia — Link to document here

 There is also potential for sea-going barge service between the factory and the Semarang Port.
 Zoom in and look more closely at the main factory.
 Switch to the satellite view and look around.
 What do you see on the coast nearby?
 Do the economics of using barges to transport products between the factories and the port look attractive?

 If the Semarang port is reaching capacity, what about shipping out of Surabaya on the eastern end of the island, or out of Jakarta on the west end?
 What is the effect of these options on transportation costs and on-hand inventory levels at different facilities?

 What if the rail road service were upgraded and it became dependable and ran every other day between the factory and the ports of Jakarta, Semarang and Surabaya?
 Transport by rail on routes of 100 km or more costs about one tenth the cost of using trucks.
 And transport by ship is about one third the cost of trucks.
 You ask people for ideas they may have on combining rail and/or ship transport with trucks to create a better supply chain.
 The map below shows the Java transportation network.

 The company also wants to lower its overall carbon footprint.
 Rail and ship transportation have much lower carbon footprints than truck transportation.
 A little investigation of alternatives using railroad and ships to move products is needed.
 One way to start is to do web searches and look for freight forwarding and logistics companies that do business in Indonesia.
 See what you can learn from their websites (here is the website of one such company and there are others – http://ptcac.co.id/railfreight).